Contamination Bias in Linear Regressions: Conclusion

 \section{Conclusion}

 Regressions with multiple treatments and flexible controls are common across a wide range of empirical settings in economics.
-We show that such regressions generally fail to estimate a convex weighted average of heterogeneous effects, with coefficients on each treatment generally contaminated by the effects of other treatments.
-We provide intuition for why the influential result of \textcite{angrist98} fails to generalize to multiple treatments, and show how the contamination bias problem connects to a recent literature studying \ac{DiD} regressions and related estimators.
-We discuss three alternative estimators that are free of this bias, including a new estimator that efficiently weights conditional average treatment effects.
-The analysis underling this estimator also formalizes a virtue of regression adjustment in the binary treatment case: the weighting that it implicitly uses to combine heterogeneous treatment effects minimizes the semiparametric efficiency bound for convex weighted averages of \acp{ATE}.
+We show that such regressions generally fail to estimate a convex weighted average of treatment effects: coefficients on each treatment are generally contaminated by the effects of other treatments.
+We provide intuition for why the influential result of \textcite{angrist98} fails to generalize to multiple treatments, and show how the contamination bias problem connects to a recent literature studying \ac{DiD} regressions.
+We then discuss three alternative estimators that are free of this bias.

-Our application to Project STAR shows that significant contamination bias could arise in \acp{RCT} when there is significant treatment effect heterogeneity.
-Whether the bias \emph{does} arise, however, depends on the correlation between effect heterogeneity and the contamination weights we derive in our theoretical analysis.
-Researchers can estimate this correlation, and report it alongside the alternative estimates that are free of contamination bias.
-Such investigation reveals whether, as in our application, the results based on alternative estimators are more similar than the worst-case bounds implied by the theory.
-Broadly, our analysis highlights the importance of testing the empirical relevance of theoretical concerns with how regression combines heterogeneous effects.

-We expect the tools in this paper to be especially relevant in modern \ac{RCT} designs that generate substantial variation in treatment propensity scores to maximize efficiency \parencite[e.g.][]{tabord-meehan}.
-Propensity scores are also likely to vary dramatically in quasi-experimental analyses, such as with teacher \acp{VAM}, where a large number of covariates are needed to make the conditionally ignorability of treatment plausible.
-Contamination bias diagnostics can be a useful tool for ensuring the reliability and robustness of regression estimates in such settings.